 The above introduction is a simplified version of our model.
 Inspired by \cite{zhu2020deformable}, we further apply multi-head warping, where we first project the reference feature pyramid into four channel groups.
 In each channel group, our model repeats the same operation of cross-scale prediction.
 As a result, we will obtain multiple groups of predicted features, which are then integrated by another linear projection layer.
 The visualization in Figure \ref{figure3} can be regarded as the case when head number is 1.
 We set head number as 4 in our final model, which is found to accelerate the convergence during training.
-That is to say, the actual sampling information is described as a tensor with shape $(9N \times 4) \times \frac{H}{2}\times \frac{W}{2}$. \\[6pt] \textbf{Discussion 1.} Our proposed prediction module is \textit{cross-scale} due to two reasons.
+That is to say, the actual sampling information is described as a tensor with shape $(9N \times 4) \times \frac{H}{2}\times \frac{W}{2}$. \\[4pt] \textbf{Cross-scale weighted prediction.} The proposed prediction module is \textit{cross-scale} due to two reasons.
 First, the prediction sources come from a multi-scale feature pyramid but the prediction result is at the single scale of $\frac{H}{2}\times \frac{W}{2}$.
-That is to say, the cross-scale prediction module itself can aggregate information from multi-scale reference features, without the help of a down-to-top FPN structure \cite{lin2017feature}.
+It means the cross-scale prediction module itself can aggregate information from multi-scale reference features, without the help of a down-to-top FPN structure \cite{lin2017feature}.